Joint Legislative Agenda for the 114th Congress

 - Support the community college role in teacher preparation.

 - Increase funding for the Advanced Technological Education (ATE) program at the National Science Foundation.

 - Include community colleges in efforts to bolster America's competitiveness in science, technology, engineering, and mathematics (STEM) fields.

 International Education Programs

 - Increase funding for the HEA Title VI and Fulbright Hays undergraduate international education programs, which are vital to national security and economic productivity.

-- Support modifications to the Temporary Assistance to Needy Families (TANF) Program that expand the vocational education time limit from 12 months to at least 24 months in order to enable TANF recipients to complete training programs and gain the necessary skills to secure employment.
+- Support modifications to the Temporary Assistance to Needy Families (TANF) Program that expand the vocational education time limit from 12 months to at least 24 months in order to enable TANF recipients to complete training programs and gain necessary job skills.

 - Support the current scope of practice and expand educational and career advancement for professionals credentialed through two-year institutions, with a particular emphasis on attaining the Masters of Science in Nursing (MSN).

 Rural Economic Development

 - Support programs that recognize the critical role community colleges play in fostering rural economic development.